PHOTO GALLERY

 This was taken after the P.J.
 Parade and before the Great Ping-Pong Pound-off!

-One of the highlights of my life was visiting Concord, Massachusetts, a few years ago, home of numerous authors, including my all-time favorite, Louisa May Alcott.
-Here I am perched on the porch of "Hillside House," Louisa May spent her early teenage years.
+One of the highlights of my life was visiting Concord, Massachusetts-- home of numerous authors, including my inspiration, Louisa May Alcott.

 What the Alcott family called "Hillside House," Nathaniel Hawthorne called "The Wayside."